-- While Leave of Absence means (LoA) that the semester will not be counted for re-admission, this does not automatically mean that you will be re-admitted if you have passed too few courses overall; you must still meet a modified total calculated with the LoA semester removed.
+If leave of absence is granted, students will be notified by the Faculty Office on how to continue with their studies post-LoA.
+Evidence of recovery will need to be provided by the student to the Fit for Study Panel before returning, should the LoA be granted on medical grounds.
+While Leave of Absence means (LoA) that the semester will not be counted for re-admission, this does not automatically mean that you will be re-admitted if you have passed too few courses overall; you must still meet a modified total calculated (with the LoA semester removed.
 This means that if you have been granted LoA for one semester and have failed a significant number of courses in your other semester, you may still face exclusion.
 However, if LoA is granted, this means that you have good reason for absence, and you can present that evidence to the re-admission appeals committee in appealing against your exclusion.

 Application deadlines & rules:

 The Leave of Absence application procedure is administered by the Faculty Manager's office.
-The point of contact for applications is Yolanda Malaza, who is the Deputy Faculty Manager in Humanities
+The point of contact for applications is Debby Chuter, who is the Deputy Faculty Manager in Humanities

 Assemble all other documentation relevant to your motivation (supporting documents such as medical certificates, psychologist's letters, death certificates, etc.) for a LoA.
 These documents need to be saved as a single PDF together with the application form (for assistance in creating a single PDF, please see pages 8-11 of the below guide).